hejnym/autotest-bundle/README.md

 # Autotest bundle

-Symfony bundle for automatic routes testing - check the response code of all static routes.
+Symfony bundle for automatic routes testing - check the response code of all static routes defined in the framework.
-It supports both PHPUnit and Codeception.
+It supports both PHPUnit and Codeception testing.
 The module lists all the available routes with GET method, add default values and filter just those that does not contain wildcards.
-The routes that were not matched can be added manually though - see config.
+The routes that were not matched can be added manually though - see [config](#include-paths).
 Then the response is checked just for the successful code.

 In order to access authorised routes, set admin email in the config (or any user that has super privilege).
 There must be 'email' property on the user entity (or at least getter).
 Some routes might need to be excluded though (ex. '/logout','/login') as they are redirected.